AIFMD II explained

 Jersey’s government is strongly committed to compliance with international standards and as a result there is no expected negative impact on Jersey.
 Taking each of the changes in turn:

-(i) Jersey is recognized by the EU as a co-operative jurisdiction for tax purposes,
+(i) Jersey is recognised by the EU as a co-operative jurisdiction for tax purposes,

 (ii) Jersey has signed a qualifying agreement on the exchange of information in tax matters with EU Member States, and